 Math riddles are some of the most challenging logic puzzles out there.
 From a word problem to integers to prime numbers, math brain teasers can be quite frustrating.
 To get the right answers to math riddles, a person should use logic, critical thinking, and problem-solving skills.

 Getting kids to understand math can be quite hard, but getting them to have fun while learning math is even harder.
 If you’re a teacher, it’s important for your students–whether if they’re kids or teens and at different levels in math–to challenge themselves, elevate their thinking, and strengthen their math skills.

-As a teacher, allow your kids to use their lateral thinking by playing math games, or giving them a worksheet of math problems, or adding an easy riddle or two at the end of a quiz every once in a while.
+As a teacher, allow your kids to use their lateral thinking by playing math games, or giving them a worksheet of math problems from riddles books, or adding an easy riddle or brain teaser at the end of a quiz every once in a while.

 Here are some fun math riddles to help get your kids to enjoy themselves a little bit more while they learn:

 Math Riddles for Kids and Teens